 Assignment Description Word count Assessment Rhetorical Analysis Essay For this assignment you analyze a piece of professional writing in your major or field or work, describing the rhetorical strategies that were used by the author and how these strategies contribute to the purpose of the document.
-Maximum 25 eligibility points Discipline Investigation Essay In this assignment, you write a report about working in your major field.
-This report describes an interview you will have with a professional in your chosen field; you also write about information you collect from at least two outside sources (articles), following appropriate citation and reference styles (APA or MLA).
-1,500 Maximum 25 eligibility points Prive Critical Reading Reflection Journals During the semester, you will read sections of a full length work of fiction, The Alchemist, by Paulo Coelho, and other readings selected by your instructor and respond to this reading in a series of required reflective journals.
+1,500 Maximum 25 eligibility points Discipline Investigation Essay Investigation your major field.
+This report describes an interview you Five Critical Reading Reflection Journals During the semester, you will read sections of a full length work of fiction, The Alchemist , by Paulo Coelho, and other readings selected by your instructor and respond to this reading in a series of required reflective journals.
 Most of these will be timed essays written in class.
 At the end of the semester, you will include these journals in your portfolio.
 2,000 Maximum 25 eligibility points Cover Letter This is a one- or two- paragraph letter to readers of your portfolio in which you explain which of the two above assignments (RA or DI) is your best work and why.
 200-300 Maximum 5 eligibility points Homework, quizzes, and participation Your instructor determines how to assign these points to your class work and participation (see pp. 2, 3, 6).
 Maximum 20 eligibility points By the end of the 13th week, you must have earned at least 70 points by doing all of the above work, including drafts, peer editing, revisions, etc. If you have not earned at least 70 points, you will not be allowed to submit your portfolio and you will receive an F for the course.
-Maximum 100 points; minimum 70 points Portfolio The portfolio must include: • A clean, final draft of the cover letter (200-300 words) • A clean, final copy of two main assignments (at least 3,000 words) of revised, polished writing (see above); • First and intermediate draft of each of the two main writing assignments which show instructor's comments and/or a rubric marked by the instructor; • Five CRR journals.
+Maximum 100 points; minimum 70 points Portfolio The portfolio must include: A clean, final draft of the cover letter (200-300 words) A clean, final copy of two main assignments (at least 3,000 words) of revised, polished writing (see above); First and intermediate draft of each of the two main writing assignments which show instructor's comments and/or a rubric marked by the instructor; Five CRR journals.
 3,200 words of final, polished writing Evaluated by two readers according to scoring rubric.
 Worth 70% of grade.
 Final Exam A timed, in-class essay, common across all sections of 100A.
-Portfolio Submission and Final Examination: Tuesday, November 22, 2022 500 words Scored by two readers according to scoring rubric.
+Portfolio Submission and Final Examination: Thursday, April 28, 2022 500 words Scored by two readers according to scoring rubric.
 Worth 30% of grade.